The Paranormal Database

 Date / Time: Pre-nineteenth century

-Further Comments: James Gillies has three dreams which involved discovering a hoard of treasure buried under a stone.
+Further Comments: James Gillies had three dreams which involved discovering a hoard of treasure buried under a stone.
 Alas, he told several people of his dream, and when he finally found time to go and look under the stone, all he found was a hole and evidence that the hidden treasure had recently been taken.

 Location: Michaelstone-y-Fedw (Gwent) - The Druidstone, on the grounds of Druidstone House